 Arable prices as shown in the market update have fallen around 15% since this time last year.
 Lower prices will mean significantly reduced profitability for grain and oilseed farmers in 2024.

-We updated our arable farm profitability model during the winter to produce revised forecasts for harvest 2023 and harvest 2024.
-The net margin for an average performing arable farm for harvest 2024 is expected to be £258/ha (£208/ha in 2023) and for a higher performing farm it is expected to be £475/ha (£416/ha in 2023).
-However, weaker grain prices since the New Year along with the effects of very high rainfall over the winter mean that the outlook for 2024 remains uncertain; judicious cropping decisions and careful marketing will be key.
+We have updated our arable farm profitability model using current market data to produce revised forecasts for harvest 2023 and harvest 2024.
+The net margin for an average performing arable farm for harvest 2024 is expected to be £258/ha (£208 in 2023) and for a higher performing farm it is expected to be £475/ha (£416/ha in 2023).

-Please contact our team for further information on anything you read here.
 Please contact our team for further information on anything you read here.